This is not a post I really wanted to make. It isn’t a hosting change I really wanted to make. But…

 After coming from WP Engine where I was paying $115/month for less, I thought WPX was awesome.

 As of now, I am on the $26/month plan with Cloudways.
 A bit hard to believe for me.
-If I find I need to bump it up to the next level of VPS, that will run me $50/month which is pretty much exactly what was paying WPX.
+If I find I need to bump it up to the next level of VPS, that will run me $50/month which is pretty much exactly what I am now paying WPX.

 But, this little $26 plan is giving me: